Obstetric medicine: Puerperal sepsis

 Puerperal Sepsis is a bacterial infection that affects the genital tract, commonly occurring after the birth of a baby.
 The symptoms typically appear one day after pregnancy, however symptoms may appear earlier if the woman has had prolonged damage to the membranes in the vaginal tract.
 This was a leading factor in maternal mortality, as 80%-90% of women in some hospitals did not survive after receiving their diagnosis due to the rapidly spreading nature of the infection.
 Malnourished women, or with women with anaemia were susceptible to the infection.
 Some common symptoms included, but were not limited to: fever (temperature of 38 °C or more), chills and general malaise, lower abdominal pain, tender uterus, sub involution of the uterus purulent, and foul-smelling lochia.

 Special cases

 Pregnancy and HIV

+Out of the 2 million people in the world living with HIV, 90% of them contract it from their HIV-positive mother from either breastfeeding, pregnancy, or birth.
 HIV positive women who become pregnant require special types of treatment in order to prevent transmission from mother to fetus.
 Antiretrovirals are medications that reduce the viral load of the HIV virus in the mother's fluids and blood.
+It is ideal to start treatment as early as possible, even before conceiving.
 Reduction of the viral load reduces the chance of the baby to become infected.